- Microsoft Defender requires frequent platform, engine, and security intelligence updates to maintain effective protection.

 To use it, you need to open a command prompt with administrator privileges.
 The command itself is usually executed from the folder of the most recently installed platform, so many instructions begin with a block that automatically positions the working directory in that path.

-Once you are in the correct directory, to force a signature update From the Internet, the following is used:
+Once you are in the correct directory, to force a signature update from the Internet you use:

 MpCmdRun.exe -SignatureUpdate